AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ### Future product updates

 After the initial synchronization, it can take up to fifteen minutes for incremental product updates to become available to storefront search.
-To learn more, go to [Streaming Product Updates](indexing.md).
+To learn more, go to [Indexing - Streaming Product Updates](indexing.md).

 ## Test the connection {#test-connection}